-Another in the charming genus of "liveforevers", this California endemic has rosettes of powder-blue, dusted leaves and branched flowers stalks of button-like buds opening to light yellow flowers.
-Prefers gritty soil that drains well in a sunny location with protection from summer water especially in warm weather.
+Another in the charming genus of "liveforevers", this California endemic has rosettes of powder-blue, dusted leaves and branched flower stalks of button-like buds opening to light yellow flowers.
+Prefers gritty soil that drains well in a sunny location with protection from summer water, especially in warm weather.
 Frost hardy to 10F, USDA zone 8, but should be protected from sudden freezes.

 Crassulaceae $9 4D

 Dudleya cymosa ssp. pumila low canyon liveforever